OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Clear-RecycleBin.md

 ## DESCRIPTION

+> **This cmdlet is only available on the Windows platform.**

-The `Clear-RecycleBin` cmdlet deletes the content of a computer's recycle bin.
+The `Clear-RecycleBin` cmdlet deletes the content of the current user's recycle bin.
 This action is like using Windows **Empty Recycle Bin**.

 This cmdlet was readded in PowerShell 7.